 - Wage and hour disputes, including pay discrepancies and wage inequality as well as denial of overtime.

 - FMLA violations.

 - Denial of benefits, including retirement plans and veterans benefits.

 Through an employment claim, you may be able to recover your rightful wages or possibly even be reinstated at your job if you faced wrongful termination.
 You may also be able to claim lost wages and other compensation.
 Additionally, if discrimination or other issues affect other employees besides yourself, the courts may issue an injunction, protecting the rights of everyone at your company or business.

 Questions About Your Claim?
 Call Our North Carolina Employment Lawyers

 Standing up to your employer can be intimidating, especially if you do not know for sure what state and federal employment laws protect your rights.
-The North Carolina employment lawyers at Riddle & Brantley, LLP understand these challenges.
+The North Carolina employment lawyers at Riddle & Brantley understand these challenges.
 We offer confidential consultations, free of charge.
 Our attorneys can advise you of your rights and the rights of your fellow employees, as well as explain your legal options.